RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 **OBS**

-It is possible to write a configuration that perma locks the tag,  ie no more magic
+It is possible to write a configuration that perma locks the tag, i.e. no more magic

 ### Identify
 ^[Top](#top)